 Mums are spectacular fall plants that can be brought indoors and used for decorating.
 Caring for mums indoors is easy and with only a few tips you can keep a mum plant healthy for three to four weeks.
 They are a big bang for your buck as they are less expensive than most bouquets of flowers.
 Let’s talk about keeping !

-Now, let’s bring those pretty mums indoors!
+Now, let’s bring those pretty potted flowers indoors!

 It’s best to think of mums as a long-lasting cut flower.
 They are a fabulous, bushy, lush plant with tons of pretty colorful blooms and can easily stand alone as decor.

-KEEP THEM HYDRATED
+KEEP MUMS HYDRATED

 Mum’s like water.
 Keeping them hydrated keeps them happy.
 They will wilt quickly.
 Check them every day and when the top 1 inch of soil is dry or they look the least bit droopy give them a big drink.
-Water the base of the mums and try not to let the water hit the leaves or blooms.
+Water the soil of the mums and try not to let the water hit the leaves or blooms.

 HIDE THE PLASTIC CONTAINER

 Mums usually come in black plastic containers.
 You can keep mums right in those containers if they are not too pot bound but please put them into another pretty container!